matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 A previous version of this MSC used a signing key that was generated randomly.
 The method presented in the current version has the following advantages:

-- no changes to `AuthData` are necessary, so a new backup version is not required
+- No changes to `AuthData` are necessary, so a new backup version is not required.
-- a MAC is faster to calculate.
+- A MAC is faster to calculate.
 The main advantage of a signature is that it allows one to verify the signature without knowing the private key, but in this case, reading is a more privileged action than writing, and writers already need to know the private/secret key.
-- since the MAC key is derived from the decryption key, two clients can be upgraded at the same time without interfering with each other, as they will derive the same MAC key
+- Since the MAC key is derived from the decryption key, two clients can be upgraded at the same time without interfering with each other, as they will derive the same MAC key.
-- the MAC is calculated after encryption, and hence is verified before decryption, so we know that it is authenticated before we do any processing on it
+- The MAC is calculated after encryption, and hence is verified before decryption, so we know that it is authenticated before we do any processing on it.

 A disadvantage of the currently-proposed method versus the previous proposal is that migration requires that the user gives the client access to the backup